bismuthfoundation/Hack-with-BIS/08a-Send-transaction-from-code/readme.md

 `txid = client.send(recipient=client.address, amount=0)`
 * Or issue a dragginator command to transfer a draggon:
 `txid = client.send(recipient="9ba0f8ca03439a8b4222b256a5f56f4f563f6d83755f525992fa5daf", operation='dragg:transfer', data='draggon_adn')`
-* txid holds the transaction id if it was successful, or you get an error message, like
+* txid holds the transaction id if it was successful, or you get None and an error message, like
 `Error '['Mempool merging started from 127.0.0.1', 'Mempool: Received address: 437b30a2ea780cffb67cc220428d462cf2bedcbd3aab094aa7d4df9c', 'Mempool: Sending more than owned']'`